tinybirdco/use-case-real-time-anomaly-detection/content/timeout.md

 ## `timeout` Pipe and Endpoint

-The `timeout` Pipe consists two Nodes:
+The `timeout` Pipe consists of two Nodes:
   * `get_most_recent`
   * `endpoint`